Juhyung8371/AI-ML-CV-Projects/Artificial Intelligence/Reinforcement Learning/Smart Snake PPO/README.md

 I had to experiment how adding or removing each information affects the agent's behavior.
 For example, above is the result from playing around with the number of past moves an agent can remember.
 The left graphs is the average game runtime, and the right graph is the average reward in a game with 20x20 grid.

 The agent starts the game with a lot of exploration, illustrated by the big spike in the game length graph.
-The agent does not gain much reward from this stage because I did not reward exploration during this test.
-Eventually, around 1.5M steps in, the exploration is over and the average steps per game converges to around 130, while the reward starts to slowly increase, converging to 1700 rewards per game (score of 15).
+However, the agent does not gain much reward from this stage because I did not reward exploration during this test.
+Eventually, around 1M steps in, the exploration is over and the average steps per game converges to around 130, while the reward starts to slowly increase, converging to 1700 rewards per game (score of 15).

-I tested 5, 20, 70 and 200 recent moves, and ran each of them for about 1.5M steps (I ran 200-moves one 7M steps just in case).
+I tested 5, 20, 70 and 200 recent moves, and ran each of them for about 1.5M steps (I ran 200-moves one 6M steps just in case).
 Surprisingly, the number of recent moves did not change the agent's learning behavior too much.
 Possible explanations are:

 1. I didn't give the agents enough time to learn despite the change in agent complexity.
 2. The 'past moves' information was not important in learning.